“Your purpose in life is to provide one example of a life well-lived, of a person well-loved." - Rev. Chris Michaels, Unity Church of Fort Lauderdale

 Tobias Kaiser, born in Germany into a family with entrepreneurial tradition, caught the bug for modern architecture rather early.

-Somewhere around the tender age of eight or ten, when normal kids populated their model train sets with half-timbered houses and proper farms, he fell hard for the only modernist model house by model-house-producer Faller, the "Villa im Tessin" (“Villa in the Ticino”; below), which he built not once but several times.
-He recently unearthed also what must have been his first of floor plans and elevations to come, drawn when he was approximately eight or ten years old.
+Somewhere around the tender age of eight or ten, when well-adjusted kids then populated their model train sets with half-timbered houses and proper farms, he fell hard for the only modernist set by model-house-producer Faller, the "Villa im Tessin" (“Villa in the Ticino”; below), which he built not once but several times.
+He recently unearthed also what must have been his first of floor plans and elevations, drawn when he was approximately eight or ten years old.

 Left: Beloved childhood original lost, Tobias found this model of "Villa in Tessin" on ebay.
 Right: Tobias' first floor plan.

 For reasons a bit unclear he was persuaded not to study architecture, but went to law school in Germany instead.
-After two years, he switched gears and went to the US, earning a Master’s of Science in Public Communication from Syracuse University, (Syracuse, New York) in 1982.
+After two years, he switched gears, went to the US and earned a Master’s of Science in Public Communication (Newhouse School at Syracuse University, Syracuse, New York) in 1982.

 Returning to Germany he worked in marketing and advertising for Philip Morris, KING, Euro/RSCG and Ogilvy & Mather, among others, but in 1991 founded a property consulting and management company in Fort Lauderdale, FL.
 He received his Florida real estate broker license in 1992 and his CIPS designation (Certified International Property Specialist; one of approx. 2,100 designees in 59 countries) in 2000.

-In 2011, he was a member on the Advisory Council of North Carolina Modernist Houses, a non-profit for the preservation and promotion of modern architecture in North Carolina, USA, an organisation he continues to support and volunteer for.
+Since 2011, when he was a member on its Advisory Council, he is a member of North Carolina Modernist Houses, a non-profit for the preservation and promotion of modern architecture in North Carolina, USA.

-He works together with his wife, who is also a Realtor, from their Florida office as well as their second home in Starnberg/Bavaria, which they frequently visit.
+He works together with his wife, who is also a Realtor, from their Florida office as well as their homes in Raleigh/North Carolina and Starnberg/Bavaria.